Handbook for quality in cultural Web sites

 Lynx-me service.

 By Gerald Oskoboiny.
-It shows a textual version of how a site
+It shows a textual version of how a site looks in Lynx.

 http://ugweb.cs.ualberta.ca/~gerald/lynx-me.cgi